ultasun/miguel_mega_flask/README.md

 As of now, the maintainer of this repository had completed at least *Chapter 13*.

+The strategy used here does not use *venv* or any other *Python* virtualization environment system, because *Docker* containerization is used instead.
+Setting up *venv* inside of a *Docker* container seems like fixing the same problem twice, and would otherwise complicate the setup needlessly.

+Thanks to *Docker*, this document will not cover the traditional strategy of using *venv* or any other *Python* virtualization environment solution.

 # Installation
 There is a hand-writen `requirements.txt` file, however, two of the requirements had been commented out (`flask-sqlalchemy` and `flask-migrate`), and were instead installed from the *Alpine* *Testing* repository.
 This was done in order to avoid installing an entire build environment (*GCC*) since the intention is to *Dockerize* Miguel's application after the final chapter of his tutorial.